SweexFox/portfolio-projects/README.md

 ## Here you can see my data analyst projects

-My stack is: Excel, SQL, Python, Tableau, Power BI, Google Analytics, Yandex.Metrika
+My stack is: Excel, SQL, Python, Tableau, Power BI, Google Analytics, Yandex.Metrica

 What libraries do I use in Python: Pandas, NumPy, Matplotlib, Seaborn, Plotly, SciPy